Learning to Reason with Neural Networks: Generalization, Unseen Data and Boolean Measures: Introduction

 \paragraph{Implicit bias.} The implicit bias of neural networks trained with gradient descent has been extensively studied in recent years~\cite{neyshabur2014search,neyshabur2017exploring,moroshko2020implicit,ji2019characterizing,gunasekar2018characterizing}.
 In particular, \cite{soudry2017implicit} proved that gradient descent on linearly-separable binary classification problems converges to the maximum $\ell_2$-margin direction.
 Several subsequent works studied the implicit bias in classification tasks on various networks architectures, e.g., homogeneous networks~\cite{lyu2019gradient}, two layers networks in the mean field regime~\cite{chizat2020implicit}, linear and $\ReLU$ fully connected networks~\cite{vardi2021margin}, and convolutional linear networks~\cite{gunasekar2018implicit}.
 Among regression tasks, the problem of implicit bias has been analysed for matrix factorization tasks~\cite{gunasekar2017implicit,razin2020implicit,arora2019implicit}, and also gradient flow on diagonal networks~\cite{pesme2021implicit}.
 However, all these works consider functions with real inputs, instead of logical functions which are the focus of this work.
 On the other hand, as discussed in Section~\ref{sec:lowdegreebias}, the Boolean influence generalization characterization reflects the implicit bias of GD on neural networks to learn low-degree representations.
 Similar types of phenomena can implicitly be found in~\cite{Xu2018frequency,xu2019frequency,rahaman2019spectral}, in particular as the ``spectral bias'' in the context of real valued functions decomposed in the classical Fourier basis (where the notion of lower degree is replaced by low frequencies).
 In ~\cite{abbe2021staircase,mergedstaircase}, the case of Boolean functions is considered as in this paper, and it is established that for various `regular' architectures (having some symmetry in their layers), gradient descent can learn target functions that satisfy a certain `staircase' property.
 However, these papers do not investigate lower-bounds in terms of noise stability, neither distribution shift as in the canonical holdout.
+We note that, in the context of Boolean functions, the problem of regularizing a learning algorithm to avoid overfitting appears in other areas of research, e.g., in the analysis of fitness functions in biology~\cite{epistaticnet}.

 \paragraph{Distribution shift.} Many works were aimed at characterizing when a classifier trained on a training distribution (also called the ``source'' distribution) performs well on a different test domain (also called the ``target'' distribution)~\cite{datasetshift2009}.
 On the theoretical side,~\cite{BenDavid2018theory} obtains a bound of the target error of a general empirical risk minimization algorithm in terms of the source error and the divergence between the source and target distribution, in a setting where the algorithm has access to a large dataset from the source distribution and few samples from the target distribution.
 We refer to~\cite{shen2017wasserstein} for a further result in a similar setting.
 Instead, in this work we focus on gradient descent on neural networks in the setting where no data from the target distribution is accessible.
 On the empirical level, several benchmarks have been proposed to evaluate performance for a wide range of models and distribution shifts~\cite{wiles2022a,miller2021accuracyontheline,sagawa2021extendingwilds}.
 Despite this significant body of works on distribution shift, we did not find works that related the generalization error under holdout shift in terms of the Boolean influence.